tymyrddin/purple/source/docs/systems-architecture/reliability-performance-security.md

 When they conflict, the conflict is a model problem.
 The reliability model encoded assumptions about failure modes that the security model shows are exploitable.
 The performance model encoded assumptions about acceptable latency that the security model shows are incompatible with the required controls.
 Treating these conflicts as implementation problems, to be resolved by whoever is under the most pressure, produces systems where the models are separately coherent and collectively incoherent.

-A [SEM response](../foundations/system-effectiveness/index.rst) is to make the assumptions in each model explicit and to examine the conflicts between them as a design activity rather than an operational emergency.
+A [SEM response](../foundations/system-effectiveness/index.rst) is to make the assumptions in each model explicit and to examine the conflicts between them as a design activity, before they become an operational emergency.
 The trade-off is a design decision.
 It belongs in the architecture, with its reasoning documented, its owner identified, and its trigger for revisit specified.
 A trade-off that has drifted out of alignment with current conditions is a model failure, and model failures recur until the model is corrected.

 ## The [homeostasis](../foundations/change-management/index.rst) view